Yangboshun/Street-network-topology-dual-approach/README.md

 # Street network topology modeling based on every-best-fit--dual approach
 Graduate project, LSGI Department, Hong Kong Polytechnic University

 This project supports my own report, it was interesting to explore the underlying characteristics of the street network.
-I modeled a double map of the street network using Python-based correlation functions from Openstreetmap, which is a code that applies to regions all over the world., while supporting continuity negotiation with Every best-fit strategy.
+I modeled dual graphs of the street networks using Python-based correlation functions from Openstreetmap.
+This are codes that applies to regions all over the world., while supporting continuity negotiation with Every best-fit strategy.

 The picture shows the building principle of dual graph, quote from: https://doi.org/10.1103/PhysRevLett.94.028701